-If you are thinking of keeping Olive Egger chicken breed, before it’s important to understand the differences between Olive Egger rooster Vs hen, which will help you to decide which one is right for you and your backyard flock.
+When selecting a chicken breed for backyard flock, Olive Egger chicken will be the best choice for their unique olive-green eggs laying ability.
+If you are thinking of keeping Olive Egger chicken, before it’s important to know the differences between Olive Egger rooster Vs hen, which will help you to decide which one is right for you and your flock.

 1) Appearance: Olive Egger Rooster Vs Hen

-Now, here are some of the major differences in appearance between Olive Egger rooster Vs hens are:
+Now, here are some of the major differences in terms of appearance between the Olive Egger rooster Vs hens are:

 Olive Egger Rooster:

-- Size: Roosters are generally larger and more robust compared to hens.
+1. Size: Roosters are generally larger and more strong compared to hens.

-- Plumage: Roosters often have more vibrant and colorful plumage.
-Their feathers can display a mix of brown, black, and gray with some iridescent accents.
+2. Plumage: Roosters may have more vibrant and colorful plumage.
+Their feathers can appear mix of brown, black, and gray with some shining tone.

-- Spurs: As they mature, roosters develop spurs on their legs, which are used for protection and can be quite sharp.
+4. Spurs: As they mature, roosters develop spurs on their legs, which are used for protection and that can be quite sharp.

 Olive Egger Hen:

-- Plumage: Hens typically have more subdued plumage.
-Their feathers are often a mix of brown, black, and gray, with minimal iridescence.
+2. Plumage: Hens typically have more soft plumage.
+Their feathers are often a mix of brown, black, and gray, with minimal glaze.

-- Tail Feathers: Hens have a more modest tail, with feathers that are not as long or pointed as those of roosters.
+5. Tail Feathers: Hens have small tail, with feathers that are not as long as the roosters.

 2) Temperament: Olive Egger Rooster Vs Hen